leonardf-git/it3038-2023/week 4/README.md

 It should include Lab 2 and Lab 3 scripts, as well as a "Dev" branch.
 You should also include at least these folders : powershell, bash, node, python.

-For your submission create a word document with screenshots of your new github dev branch and all the required new directories/folders.
+For your submission create a word document with screenshots of your new github dev branch, a link to your github dev branch, and all the required new directories/folders.